-Leading Iranian human rights advocate freed from prison amid fear of contracting covid-19 behind bars
+Leading Iranian human rights advocate freed from prison amid fear of contracting coronavirus behind bars

 Covid-19 behind bars

 The mother of two suffers from neurological and lung diseases, which put her at high risk of complications if infected with the novel coronavirus.
-In July, a group of United Nation human rights experts called for her release, citing reports that she was showing covid-19 symptoms.
+In July, a group of U.N. human rights experts called for her release, citing reports that she was showing covid-19 symptoms.

 “For those with underlying health conditions, such as Ms. Mohammadi, it may have life-or-death consequences,” they wrote.
 “The Iranian authorities must act now before it is too late.”

-The letter said that Mohammadi had lost consciousness in early July after her condition and symptoms worsened.
+The letter said Mohammadi had lost consciousness in early July after her condition and symptoms worsened.
 They also accused authorities of denying her proper care and withholding the results of her coronavirus test.

 Iranian media accounts of Mohammadi’s release did not provide any official comment on possible health issues, the Associated Press reported.